Why choose Shopify for your e-commerce in 2026?

 Is Shopify better than WooCommerce or PrestaShop?

 It depends on your context.
-Shopify is often better for reducing maintenance and speeding up execution.
-WooCommerce and PrestaShop may be suitable if you have a strong technical team and a clear reason to take on maintenance and technical debt.
+Shopify is often better for reducing maintenance and accelerating execution.
+WooCommerce and PrestaShop can be suitable if you have a solid technical team and a clear reason to take on the maintenance and technical debt.

 ◎ To go further